Bhavishya0149/Real-Real-Estate/Readme.md

 ```

-Now you are ready to run the server and frontend.
+Now you are ready to run the server.
 <br />